jiawenchen10/CPS/README.md

-# Enhancing Network Reconstruction by Detecting Key Nodes in Complex Networks
+# Topology-Preserving Network Reconstruction via Centrality Based Subgraph Sampling
-This repository is designed to expose program code and network datasets from the article "Detecting key nodes for network reconstruction in complex networks".
+This repository is designed to expose program code and network datasets from the article "Topology-Preserving Network Reconstruction via Centrality Based Subgraph Sampling".

 # Baseline model
 The replication code of the following paper work is used in the baseline model approach, as follows:

 ### GAE and VGAE Model.
 ```